ChatsystemLGS/general/PROTOCOL.md

 ## Datatypes

-* Parameter werden mit Leerzeichen voneninander getrennt
+* parameters are seperated from each otehr with blanks
-* Attribute von objekten werden mit Leerzeichen voneinander getrennt
+* attributes of objects get are separated from each other with blanks
-* Listen werden kommagetrennt innerhalb Eckiger Klammern übertragen
+* lists get transmittet as colon separated entrys enclosed by square brackets
-* Binärdaten und strings werden base64-codiert übertragen
+* binary data and strings are transmitted base64 encoded
-* leere strings werden als bindestrich gekennzeichnet (`"" => "-"`), weil `((Base64) "") => ""`
+* empty strings are marked with a dash  (`"" => "-"`) because `((Base64) "") => ""`

 ### Message